 The giant jewel was sold at Sotheby’s in the Lady Blue Eyes: Property of Barbara and Frank Sinatra sale on December 4, 2018.
 Experts who analyzed the stone reported it was best of the Best, which, in gemological terms, translates to D Color, VVS1 Clarity, Type IIa.
 It sold for $1,695,000.

 From Past to Present: The Modern Celebrity Engagement Ring

 When Jay-Z finally and famously “put a ring on it,” Beyonce’s engagement ring was a giant emerald-cut diamond set in a micro pave split shank ring by Lorraine Schwartz.
 Its openwork split shank could easily be interpreted as a modern spin on the tapered baguette diamond side stones in Grace Kelly’s jewel.

 Experts have estimated that the stone in Queen Bey’s ring weighs anywhere from 18 to 24 carats.
 And the price was most likely in the stratosphere of over a million.

 Months later Rodriguez tagged on Instagram Vivid Diamonds, the Miami-based jeweler who made it.
-Though neither the couple nor the jeweler have spilled the details of cost or carat weight, it’s easy to see the ring is right up there in the size of Grace Kelly’s jewel.
+Though neither the couple nor the diamond jeweler have spilled the details of cost or carat weight, it’s easy to see the ring is right up there in the size of Grace Kelly’s jewel.